wanning-lu/coding-log/general.md

 [Week 1](#day-1-march-12th-2023)
 [Week 2](#day-8-march-19th-2023)

+## Day 18: March 29th, 2023

+Working with anything other than a `div` block always feels like such a pain; I've finished the sidebar for the dashboard, but why was it so hard to put in the SVG?!
+On another hand, I created the models for the Commerce project (for CS50), and I've started trying to lay down the grounds for what comes next.
+All of the projects I've made so far with CS50w feel like legitimate applications, it's really exciting!

 ## Day 17: March 28th, 2023

 I started on the CSS for the project, and although I've made a pretty decent layout so far, I feel like I'm still somehow hard-coding it (for desktop, I suppose), even while using relative units (`fr`, for example).
 I'm actually almost done with the barebones layout, I just need to style the last section (major events + connections).